Maggie Wilson

-Margaret Nales Wilson, known as Maggie Wilson (born March 15, 1989), is a Filipino-British beauty queen, TV personality, actress, model and entrepreneur.
+Margaret Nales Wilson (born March 15, 1989) is a Filipino-British model, beauty pageant titleholder, television presenter, entrepreneur, and former actress.
+She was crowned Binibining Pilipinas World 2007 and went on to represent the Philippines at Miss World 2007.

+She won the fifth season (2016) of The Amazing Race Asia with teammate Parul Shah.
+In 2017, she presented the second cycle of Philippines' Next Top Model.

 Early life

-Wilson was born in Bacolod City and raised in Jeddah, Saudi Arabia.
-One of the two children to Robert and Sonia Wilson, she is of Scottish, Irish, Filipino, and Chinese descent.

-Wilson attended Al Hekma International School and later SoFA Design Institute, School of Interior Design.

-She was an accomplished competitive swimmer and show jumper before moving to Manila, Philippines in 2004.
+Wilson was born on March 15, 1989, in Bacolod to a Filipina mother and Scottish father.
+Due to her father's job, she grew up mostly in Saudi Arabia.
+She spent 14 years there, where she attended Al Hekma International School in Jeddah and also learned show jumping at age 11.
+She described Saudi Arabia as "a very tough country to be a woman in."
+She also spent time living in Bacolod and Scotland.

+In 2004, she moved to Manila.

 Career

 Wilson's first TV appearance was for GMA Network 7's Kakabakaba Adventure (2003) where she was a regular cast member until the show ended in 2004.
 Between 2003 and 2011, Wilson appeared and starred in several TV series and soap operas.
 With supporting roles in All Together Now (2004), Encantadia (2005), Darna (2005), Asian Treasures (2007) and Joaquin Bordado (2008).
 As part of the main cast in Saang Sulok ng Langit (2005), where she was nominated as Best TV Villain, My Guardian Abby (2006), Darna (2009) and Beauty Queen (2010).

 Wilson has also appeared in several TV commercials and advertisements for the Taiwan Tourism Board, Bench, Globe Telecom, Greenwich, Creamsilk, Tresemme, Antica Murrina, Happy Skin & Traveloka and Luminisce Skin.

 In 2006, MTV (Philippines) launched Wilson as part of their roster of VJ's (Video Jockey).
 Where she hosted the show, MTV Time Out, as well concerts featuring of Rihanna, Chris Brown and Christina Aguilera to name a few.
 She has interviewed Incubus, Fall Out Boy, Simple Plan, Harry Connick Jr. and many more.
 She was a VJ until 2010.

-In 2007, Maggie Wilson won Binibining Pilipinas World (Miss World Philippines).
+In 2007, Wilson won Binibining Pilipinas World (Miss World Philippines).
 She was 17 years old at the time.

-Maggie has been featured on the cover of several magazines such as Candy, Chalk, Manual, FHM (Philippines), UNO, Metro Society, Northern Living, Enclaves and Lifestyle Asia.
+She has been featured on the cover of several magazines such as Candy, Chalk, Manual, FHM (Philippines), UNO, Metro Society, Northern Living, Enclaves and Lifestyle Asia.

 In 2016, Wilson won the fifth season of The Amazing Race Asia with Parul Shah.

 In March 2017, Wilson was cast as the main host for Philippines' Next Top Model cycle 3 on TV5.

 Wilson made history in November 2017 when she became the first Filipino woman to complete a marathon in Antarctica.

 In October 2018, she opened Casa Consunji, a furniture and decor store.

-Currently, Wilson co-hosts Beached, a travel show on Metro Channel with Marc Saw Nelson.
+In 2018-2019, Wilson co-hosted Beached, a travel show on Metro Channel with Marc Nelson.

 Personal life

 Wilson married Victor Consunji on December 18, 2010.
 She gave birth to their son Connor in 2012.
 In an Instagram post on September 27, 2021, Wilson announced her separation from Consunji.

-Wilson is thought to be dating Tim Connor the Great Grandson of Mom Chao Jayankura (Her Serene Highness Princess of Thailand).